-Writing a travel guide for NYC is like writing a travel guide to space.
+Writing a kid-friendly travel guide for NYC is like writing a travel guide to space.
 Do you rise with the sun or stay up late watching the stars?
 It’s a whole universe out there, and you can do and see and eat just about anything your heart fancies on a moment’s notice.
 (We’re talking about New York again, not space.
 You’ve got to keep up).

 A travel guide to NYC could never be complete; it could never reflect everyone’s favorite gems.
 And there’s no such thing as a “must-do” here.
 There are simply solid options should your orbit through the boroughs swing you near enough to land.
-After all, we locals notoriously hermit-hole up in our own micro-neighborhoods and forget why on Earth we still live in this city only to remember in April when the skirts come out of deep storage, the kids can get the hell out of our 500-square-foot apartments and our ancient office heating systems stop trying to murder us slowly via skin dryness.
+After all, we locals notoriously hermit-hole up in our own micro-neighborhoods and forget why on Earth we still live in this city only to remember in April when the skirts come out of deep storage, our tiny-living kids can get the hell out of our 500-square-foot apartments and our ancient office heating systems stop trying to murder us slowly via skin dryness.

 But you’re here.
 And you have kids.
 So, check “listen to a local NYC mom whine” off your list, and move on to the recommendations below.
 Oh, and if you really want to see stars?
-You can catch them (and their celeb kids) in the most surprising of New York City spots — but almost never the sky.
+You can catch them (and their trendy celeb kids) in the most surprising of New York City spots — but almost never the sky.

 Obviously, right?
 From the horse carriages lined up by the Plaza Hotel to a system of walking paths you’ve seen in some of your favorite movies, Central Park is one of the city’s most well-trod destinations.
 Beyond sought-after patches of grass (hard to come by in the concrete jungle!), the park also offers ice rinks, volleyball courts, Wi-Fi zones, dog parks, concerts you actually want to go to, people-watching and an incredible amount more.
 But parents in the know seek out the East 110th Street Playground at the top edge of the park.
 With a splash pad, ample wooden climbing structures and plenty of shade, it’s a fun kid stop after a gorgeous walk by Harlem Meer Lake.
 Plus, the nearby Discovery Center (a photogenic waterfront structure in its own right) offers free discovery kits for further outdoor enjoyment.